 I’m just going to give you a summary of the techniques and tools that we have used for teaching this skill to C. Each technique links to a separate page that will give you more details on how I've used those methods.

 Before you start planning which stories you will enjoy with your child, I highly recommend that you check out the information on this site about teaching strategies.
 These techniques that special educators learn during their training will make your efforts with your child more successful.

 Using flash cards can help some children with autism learn this valuable skill.
 I found flash cards to be essential for C when other techniques failed.
 This worked well for him even though he was nonverbal at the time.
 Click or touch here to find out how to use these tools to teach your child just about any basic information.

 Not only is this activity a lot of fun, but your child can learn a lot, too.
-Here I will give you tips to help him understand the story, to improve his ability to pay attention and to increase his thinking skills.
+Here I will give you tips to help him understand the story, to improve his ability to pay attention, and to increase his thinking skills.

 Have her read aloud to you.
 This will not only improve your child's ability to understand and pay attention to the story, but it will also help her speech and language skills.
 Check out this article to learn how to make the most of these reading sessions.

 If you’re having a hard time motivating your child to learn, then writing a story that's all about her or about the family just might make her lessons a lot more interesting.
 This is also a great technique for kids who already enjoy books as well.